Coffee From Thailand: Exciting and Creative 2023

 Arabica beans are grown primarily in the northern part of the country, in the provinces of Chiang Mai, Chiang Rai, and Mae Hong Son.
 These regions have relatively high elevations, cool climates, and sufficient rainfall to grow specialty coffee.

 Typica and Bourbon are still grown but present challenges due to their susceptibility to pests and diseases.
 As elsewhere, hybrids are becoming popular.
 Thailand developed its own hybrid coffee plant, Chiang Mai 80, blending the disease resistance of Catimor with the cup quality of SL-28 (3).

 The nation’s southern half has lower-elevation farms with greater sun exposure.
 They produce Robusta coffee exclusively, primarily for instant coffee.

-Flavor Profiles and Processing Methods
+Flavour Profiles and Processing Methods

 Thailand has the youngest farmers of any country on Earth, with an average age of 25 – 35.
 This dramatically impacts the coffee sector.

 Young farmers are willing to innovate and experiment, and Thailand has become a hotbed for creative coffee processing methods.

 Many Thai coffee farms share similar soils, so unique processing methods produce flavours that help a coffee stand out.
 Not every experiment is a success, but creativity pushes the industry forward.